Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-96-tile-flip.md

 To his credit, Alex did not disappoint.
 He looked Daar directly in the eyes, standing tall, proud, and kingly, his beautiful queen Gabiya at his side.
 “My role is to provide sovereign presence as much as practical.
 I understand why it ought be me, rather than my father or My Father.”

 *…Balls,* how he’d grown up.
-Daar remembered meeting him for the first time, really not that long ago, when he was this mutant *boy* with an innocent passion for spaceships and a cornfed enthusiasm for life---and girls!
+Daar remembered meeting him for the first time, really not that long ago, when he was this mutant *boy* with an innocent passion for spaceships and a cornfed enthusiasm for life - and girls!
 Twelve years old, yet out-wrestling Hoeff and people on the HEAT.
 Crazy!
 Now he was a king, and the people loved him for it.
 Hell of a story, that.

 But the truth was he’d always been destined for the role, or one like it.
 The kid had *perfect* breeding.
 He and his father were ‘bout the only human beings alive these days who could stand next to the likes of Julian or Christian as peers.
 King Alex was a disciplined, serene sort of personality, too.
 Everything about him was tuned to kingly perfection.
 Even his passions were carefully modulated to enhance his leadership, rather than distract from duty.